EduardtAlbergII/3dgs_pipeline_nerfstudio/README.md

 Please check the logs of the gaussian splat pipeline pod, when there is something wrong it will try to execute task by task over and over again without any progress.

 There is one structure-from-motion step that is currently not working with the gpu and therefore its very slow.
 I hope i will find a way to fix this.
 Feel free to contribute :smile:

+# Known Issues
+- GLOMAP is currently not working